What Are Hallucinogens?

-For hundreds of years, people have been using psychoactive substances to alter their reality.
+For hundreds of years, people have been using Hallucinogens to alter their reality.

-Regardless of the legal status and level of perceived safety of each of these drugs, it is important to remember that any of these substances can cause a physical dependence.
+Regardless of the legal status and level of perceived safety of each of these drugs, it is important to remember that any of these substances can be abused.

-Because nearly all of the aforementioned drugs are illegal (most heavily regulated), any amount of use should be a cause for concern.
-Abuse of these drugs can cause serious harm to the user or those around them, and continued abuse can lead to a physical and psychological addiction in some cases.
+Because nearly all of the aforementioned drugs are illegal, any amount of use can be a cause for concern.
+Abuse of these drugs can cause serious harm to the user or those around them, and continued abuse can lead to a physical or psychological addiction in some cases.

 A psychological dependence can take place when:

-- Goes through extremes to get the drug
+- The user goes through extremes to get the drug.

-- Starts avoiding responsibilities or friends and family in favor of using the drug
+- The user starts avoiding responsibilities or friends and family in favor of using the drug.

 Don’t write off your addiction if you think you need help.

-Lysergic acid diethylamide, also known as acid or LSD, is a highly potent synthetic hallucinogen.
+Lysergic Acid Diethylamide, also known as Acid or LSD, is a highly potent synthetic Hallucinogen.
 LSD was originally used in psychiatric therapy and research.
-However, its value as a therapeutic drug was largely debunked in the 1980s.
+Today, it is a Schedule I drug.

-LSD affects the neurotransmitter serotonin, which plays a part in the control of behavioral, perceptual and regulatory systems.
-By interfering with these, LSD creates hallucinogenic effects where the user loses touch with reality and has visions and a blending of the senses.
+LSD affects the neurotransmitter serotonin, which plays a part in the control of behavioral, perceptual, and regulatory systems.
+By interfering with these, LSD creates hallucinogenic effects where the user loses touch with reality; seemingly mystical experiences, such as visions or a blending of the senses, may occur.

-Psilocybin is a Schedule I drug under the Controlled Substances Act, meaning it has no recognized medical use and a high potential for abuse.
-Psychedelic mushrooms can cause effects ranging from heightened sensory experiences to impaired judgment and inability to distinguish between reality and fantasy.
-Bad trips are fairly common, and may include:
+Psilocybin is a Schedule I drug under the Controlled Substances Act, meaning the federal government has not recognized a medical use for the substance and has deemed there is high potential for abuse.
+Psychedelic Mushrooms can cause effects ranging from heightened sensory experiences to impaired judgment and inability to distinguish between reality and fantasy.
+So-called “bad trips” may include: